The Henrietta Barnett School

 The LitFest takes place in The Henrietta Barnett School, two minutes’ walk away from the church, across Central Square.
 Founded in 1911, the School is a Lutyens-designed Grade II* listed building.

-The Church Rooms, where the Teeny Prom is held, are situated just to the left of St Jude's Church, down a short path.
+The Church Rooms of St Jude-on the Hill, where the Teeny Prom is held, are situated just to the left of St Jude's Church, down a short path.